d99kris/nmail/README.md

 - Local cache using AES256-encrypted custom Maildir format
 - Multi-threaded (email fetch and send done in background)
 - Address book auto-generated based on email messages
-- Viewing HTML emails (converted to text in terminal, or in external web browser)
+- Viewing HTML emails (converted to text in terminal, or in external browser)
 - Opening/viewing attachments in external program
 - Simple setup wizard for Gmail and Outlook/Hotmail
 - Familiar UI for alpine / pine users